-A United Nations Resolution is the formal document produced and adopted by various UN bodies.
+A Model United Nations Resolution is the formal document produced and adopted by various UN bodies.
 In Model UN, it is a summary of the document that contains all the clauses written by the delegates during the simulation to be voted on at the end.

 When preparing clauses, usually during unmoderated caucuses, it is of critical importance that your policies solve the problem (or perpetuate it), are unique yet simple enough to understand and can get a majority and fit your countries views and interests.